mattwarkentin/INTEGRAL-Radiomics/README.md

 Once the feature extraction is complete, the following code can be used to load the model and make predictions on your data frame (or `tibble`), which is assumed to be called `your_data`.

+As described in the previous section, the data frame for prediction must contain the three ID variables, eight patient variables, and the radiomics features.
+All other columns will be ignored.

 ```r
 # install.packages(c('parsnip', 'recipes', 'workflows', 'glmnet', 'vetiver'))
 library(parsnip)